Skip to main content

 How it works

-AI SDK’s stream resumption feature splits the server LLM stream into two: one is returned through Server-sent events, and the other is passed to Streamstraight.
-Normally, useChat relies on Server-sent events to receive the stream on the client.
-When the client reconnects after an interruption, useChat will automatically try to reconnect to an existing stream if resume: true.
+The streaming flow works differently depending on which approach you choose: Approach 1 (SSE Response): The server LLM stream is split into two—one is returned through Server-Sent Events to the client, and the other is passed to Streamstraight.
+The client initially relies on SSE to receive the stream.
+Approach 2 (JSON Response): The server returns a JSON response immediately and streams entirely through Streamstraight.
+The client receives all tokens from Streamstraight from the start.
+In both approaches, when the client reconnects after an interruption, useChat will automatically try to reconnect to an existing stream if resume: true.
 If there is a message stream currently in-progress, Streamstraight will provide that stream to the client from the beginning.
 Note that AI SDK’s implementation does not allow for fetching a stream that has already completed.
 Your server must detect when the LLM generation has finished, and let the client know on mount that there is no active stream.

 Limitations with AI SDK